sabir-aspose/words-docs-com/en/net/developer-guide/mail-merge-and-reporting/mail-merge-template-from-mustache-syntax/_index.md

 timestamp: 2024-07-11-08-07-06
 ---

+{{% alert color="grey" %}}

+*What is this page about?*

+This page explains how to create mail-merge templates using Mustache syntax and how Aspose.Words interprets template tags.

+{{% /alert %}}

 Aspose.Words allows you to create templates with mustache syntax in addition to the familiar templates.
 A Mustache is an alternative variant of template syntax that consists of tag names enclosed by   and is backed by a model object that contains the data for the template.

 The Mustache syntax is the only option to use with templates that do not contain fields, such as HTML and TXT templates.
 With Word templates, you have two options either to use fields or Mustache syntax.